ClaudiaLapalme/concoordinates/README.md

 2. `ionic build`
 3. `ionic capacitor add android`
 4. `npx cap open android`
+5. Link firebase to the app.
+(This only needs to be done once)
+    - From android studio (after setp 4), open the firbase assistant in tools > firebase.
+    - Navigate to Authentication > Email and Password authentication
+    - Complete step-1 "connect to firebase".
+Do not complete any subsequent steps.
+6. The app is now configured and connected to firebase, click run to try.

 **NOTE:** delete `pikaroute/android` and recreate the android folder to see the changes reflected